openglredbook/examples/README.md

 Running
 -------

-Download the media pack from the download area in the repository and unpack it into the bin/media directory.
-This contains model files and textures used by the applications.
-Without this, most applications won't work and will quite possibly crash.
-Don't file bugs about that if you don't have the media files.
+After building, there will be a large collection of executables in the bin directory.
+These are the example applications, which you can directly execute.

-Otherwise, the samples should compile and run out-of-the box.
+The media is now included with the git repository, and the samples should compile and run out-of-the box.
 Of course, make sure your OpenGL drivers are up to date and that your hardware is capable of running OpenGL 4.5.
 That's what this book is about.
 Some systems don't support OpenGL 4.5 and will therefore not run some of the samples.
 Trying to run such samples on a machine that doesn't have